canonical/mysql-operator/docs/reference/troubleshooting/recover-from-quorum-loss.md

 juju run mysql/2 promote-to-primary scope=unit force=true
 ```

 The unit will become the new primary.
-Other offline units will rejoin automatically.
+Other offline units, if reachable, will rejoin automatically on the follow up `update-status` events.